Sascha-netizen/Sascha-netizen/README.md

 ---

-## 🎯 What I’m Looking For
+## 🎯 What I'm Looking For

-Junior Backend Developer role (Python/Django), ideally in:
+Full Stack Developer role (Python/Django), ideally in:
 - EdTech
 - AI-driven applications
 - International or mission-driven teams